The Twins Almanac for June

 Twins Hit 5 HRs in One Inning

-The Twins set an American League record by hitting five home runs in a single inning against the Kansas City Athletics at home in Bloomington.
-The Athletics erupted for four runs in the first off Camilo Pascual, who only lasted ⅔ of an inning.
-Facing 1987 Hall of Fame inductee Catfish Hunter, the Twins pulled within 4-3 on a Bob Allison RBI double in the fifth and a two-run Harmon Killebrew homer in the sixth.
+The Kansas City Athletics erupted for four runs in the top of the first inning off Camilo Pascual, who only lasted ⅔ of an inning.
+Facing Catfish Hunter, the Twins pulled within 4-3 on a Bob Allison RBI double in the fifth and a two-run Harmon Killebrew homer in the sixth.
 Then, in the bottom of the seventh, Rich Rollins and Zoilo Versalles connected for back-to-back homers off Hunter to take the lead.
 Reliever Paul Lindblad retired Sandy Valdespino before allowing back-to-back homers to Tony Oliva and Don Mincher.
 The Athletics then turned to John Wyatt who allowed the Twins’ third consecutive home run—and fifth of the inning—to Harmon Killebrew (his second of the game).

 See team home run records on Baseball Almanac ⇨ www.baseball-almanac.com/recbooks…